AntAllch/115base/site/src/main-eggs/terminus.md

 ### Step 16

-GET POWERFUL WEAPONS - LEGENDARY 3 PACKED (WITH DEADWIRE IS GOOD)
+GET POWERFUL WEAPONS - LEGENDARY 3 PACKED (WITH DEADWIRE OR NAPALM BURST IS GOOD)